Submissions

 One author:

-In paragraph Schultz (2020) or
+in the paragraph: Schultz (2020) or

-Between parentheses: (Schultz, 2020)
+in parentheses: (Schultz, 2020)

 Two authors:

-In paragraph Schultz and Luz (2020) or
+in the paragraph: Schultz and Luz (2020) or

-Between parentheses: (Schultz and Luz, 2020)
+in parentheses: (Schultz and Luz, 2020)

 Three or more authors:

-In paragraph: Mello et al. (2020)
+in the paragraph: Mello et al. (2020)

-Between parentheses: (Mello et al., 2020)
+in parentheses: (Mello et al., 2020)

-In paragraph: Brazil (2020a, 2020b) or
+in the paragraph: Brazil (2020a, 2020b) or

-Between parentheses: (Brazil, 2020a, 2020b)
+in parentheses: (Brazil, 2020a, 2020b)

-Citation with page number
+Citations with page numbers

 One page: Schultz and Luz (2020, p.
 201)

-Page interval: (Schultz and Luz, 2020, pp. 201-210)
+With a gap: (Schultz and Luz, 2020, pp. 201-210)

 Soares, R.; Silva, S.; Souza Filho, F.; Studart, T.; Frota, R., 2020.
 Groundwater vulnerability to agrochemical contamination.
-Revista Brasileira de Ciências Ambientais (RBCIAMB), v.
+Revista Brasileira de Ciências Ambientais, v.
 55 (4), 440-455. https://doi.org/10.5327/10.5327/Z2176-947820200531.

 Book